GSA/challenges-and-prizes/_challenges/1116-lithium-battery-portable-hazard-containment-challenge.md

-  For technical and challenge related questions, please send an email to [marissa.wagler@navy.mil](mailto:marissa.wagler@navy.mil) with “Lithium Battery Portable Hazard Containment Challenge_Questions” in the subject line.
-  The deadline for prize challenge question submission is 2:00 PM Eastern Time on 09 April 2020 02:00 PM ET.
+  For technical and challenge related questions, please send an email to [marissa.wagler@navy.mil](mailto:marissa.wagler@navy.mil) with “Lithium Battery Man Portable Hazard Containment Challenge_Questions” in the subject line.
+The deadline for prize challenge question submission is 2:00 PM Eastern Time on 16 April 2020 02:00 PM ET.
 After this date and time, the Government may not respond to questions received.

   The Government will post all questions and responses on the Beta SAM website